nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd student in the major book.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

+## <span id='feature-groupCommands'> Group Commands <span>

+This section contains commands for managing groups in TutorsContactsPro.

 ### <span id='feature-addgroup'> Adding a group: `addgroup` <span>

 You can add a new group to TutorsContactsPro.